 Starting Your Brew

-Follow the instructions for your kit about adding the hopped malt and any other ingredients to your FV, with the water.
+Follow the instructions for your kit about adding the hopped malt, water and any other ingredients to your FV.

-Use water from the mains not your hot water system since it is sterile.
+Use water from the mains since it is sterile.
+Do not use hot water fed from a gravity header tank since it is not sterile.
 If your mains water does not taste very good you might consider using bottled water instead.

 If you have a one can kit (of hopped malt extract) you will be recommended to add other fermentable sugars like dried malt extract (DME), brewing sugar (dextrose) or a mixture of the two sold as beer or brew enhancer.
 Avoid using ordinary table sugar in large quantities since it may introduce a cidery taste to your finished beer.

 Make sure that you have given the FV contents a good thrash to oxygenate it but without spilling any!
 This is good practice since it helps the yeast get going in the early part of fermentation.